Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new self-ensembling mechanism that enhances the novel view synthesis of 3DGS with sparse training images.
-We have tackled the challenge of overfitting by training an ensemble named $\mathbf{\Sigma}$-model with the guidance of diverse temporal models sampled from the Gaussian parameter space.
-To obtain such samples, we have introduced an effective strategy that perturbs a $\mathbf{\Delta}$-model based on uncertainties computed from dynamically updated buffers of pseudo-view renderings.
+We have tackled the challenge of overfitting by training an ensemble named $\mathbf{\Sigma}$-model with the guidance of diverse perturbed models derived from a $\mathbf{\Delta}$-model.
+To obtain such models, we have introduced an effective strategy that perturbs the $\mathbf{\Delta}$-model based on uncertainties computed from dynamically updated buffers of pseudo-view renderings.
 We have conducted experiments on LLFF, DTU, Mip-NeRF360, and MVImgNet, as well as a comprehensive analysis of our approach.
 The experimental results have demonstrated the effectiveness, stability, and efficiency of our SE-GS.
-In future work, we plan to incorporate an outlier identifier into our perturbation mechanism to reduce the impact of unreliable samples in regularization and facilitate the self-ensembling process. \\
+In future work, we plan to incorporate an outlier identifier into our perturbation mechanism to reduce the impact of unreliable models in regularization and facilitate the self-ensembling process. \\

 \textbf{Acknowledgment.} This work was funded in part by the Swiss National Science Foundation via the Sinergia grant CRSII5-180359 and the Swiss Innovation Agency (Innosuisse) via the BRIDGE Discovery grant 40B2-0\_194729.